 The CFP Capstone Course is a key step for those aiming to become Certified Financial Planners.
 This course comes after the foundational CFP coursework.
 It tests your ability to apply financial planning knowledge in real-life scenarios.

-Students create a comprehensive financial plan as their final project.
+Students create a complete financial plan as their final project.
 This shows they can handle tasks like insurance planning and analyzing client data.

 This course is part of the CFP Board registered program requirements.
 It prepares students for the CFP certification exam by covering the entire financial planning process.
 Those who complete this course learn how to make plans that meet clients’ needs.